povauboin/MavLink_FrSkySPort/README.md

 88Wh ÷ 100% × 80% = 70,4Wh

-mA/h and Wh telemetry screen meter calibration
+mAh and Wh telemetry screen meter calibration
 ----------------------------------------------
 Telemetry screen battery calibration with the help of a lipo charger.
 Most chargers inform us about the amount of energy in Wh and mAh which flows during charging in the battery.
 If we now compare the values of the charger (reference) with the values of the telemetry screen it should be possible to make a fairly accurate comparison.
 In our case, we take the model scripts offset.lua to help.